 Temples were the pivots of all human activities in ancient and mediaeval Tamilaham.
 Temples occupied a very important place in the social, economic, religious and cultural life of the Tamils.
-Like KINGS, chieftains, the Udankuttatars, the ministers which include Perundram, were corresponded to the contemporary of India cabinet ministers and Sirudaram, corresponded to the contemporary ministers of state were also made liberal contributions and endowments for the development of the temples.
-Cholas, the ardent Saivites followed the art of erecting structural temples from eleventh century onwards.
-The members of the royal Perundram families including administrative officials also played a prominent role in temple constructions, renovations, enlargement, patronisation and development of the temple.
+Like KINGS, chieftains, the Udankuttatars, the ministers which include Perundram, were corresponded to the contemporary cabinet ministers of India and Sirudaram, corresponded to the contemporary ministers of state were also made liberal contributions and endowments for the development of the temples.
+The Cholas, the ardent Saivites followed the art of erecting structural temples from eleventh century onwards.
+The members of the royal families including Perundramadministrative officials also played a prominent role in temple constructions, renovations, enlargement, patronisation and development of the temple.
 Enormous gifts were offered to irrespective of the temples from Perundram of the administrative authority.